thirdweb-dev/typescript-sdk/etc/sdk.api.md

 export class WrongListingTypeError extends Error {
     constructor(marketplaceContractAddress: string, listingId?: string, actualType?: string, expectedType?: string);
 }

+// Warnings were encountered during analysis:
+//
+// dist/contracts/maps.d.ts:19:5 - (ae-forgotten-export) The symbol "TokenDrop" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)